dead-fool/LogReg-Project/README.md

-# Logistic-Regression
+# Logistic Regression from Scratch Using Numpy

+This project implements **Logistic Regression**, a crucial algorithm in **Artificial Intelligence (AI)**, specifically for **binary classification tasks**.
+The goal is to build the Logistic Regression model from scratch using only the **Numpy** library without any external machine learning frameworks.
+The project was carried out to fulfill the requirements for Artificial Intelligence(CT653) during the sixth semester of my undergraduate study.

+## Project Overview

-This project explores Logistic Regression, a pivotal topic in Artificial Intelligence (AI), providing a comprehensive understanding of its history, theory, and algorithmic functioning.The study details an experimental methodology wherein Logistic Regression is implemented from scratch using only the numpy library.
-The algorithm is applied to a dataset encompassing crucial health information such as cholesterol levels, blood pressure, and more.
-The primary objective is to facilitate binary classification, determining whether an individual isafflicted with a health disease based on their vital health parameters.
-The report delves into the intricacies of model development, training, and evaluation, shedding light on thepractical implications of Logistic Regression in the context of health data analysis.
+The focus of this project is on health informatics, where the Logistic Regression algorithm is applied to a dataset containing essential health information such as cholesterol levels, blood pressure, and more.
+The primary objective is to determine whether an individual is afflicted with a health-related condition based on their **vital health parameters**.

+## Key Features
+- **Binary Classification:** Predict whether an individual has a disease based on health data.
+- **Health Informatics:** Analyze critical health parameters like cholesterol levels and blood pressure.
+- **Model Development:** From theory to implementation, the project walks through the development of a Logistic Regression model using Numpy.
+- **Training and Evaluation:** The model is trained and evaluated using common metrics like **precision**, **recall**, and **F1 score**.
+- **Binary Crossentropy Loss:** The crossentropy function is used to measure the accuracy of predictions during the training phase.